YangLabHKUST/MR-APSS/README.md

 <!-- [code for estimating background parameters and plink clumping](https://htmlpreview.github.io/?https://github.com/YangLabHKUST/MRAPSS_RealDataAnalysis_reproduce/blob/master/Traits_BackgroundParametersEst_Clumping.html) and the outputs: [the estimated background parameters](https://gohkust-my.sharepoint.com/:u:/g/personal/maxhu_ust_hk/ESy5hhtWkpxLt7ikJ55d58QBJxiNqfOUhSEExwVynhPVvA?e=Mf7CjS) and [the clumped IV datasets](https://gohkust-my.sharepoint.com/:u:/g/personal/maxhu_ust_hk/ERjc_iN5xbROm3yeZ8fHKtEB6N-0IDcndvbdMrCfztwtsw?e=h5hjpH);-->

 # FAQ
-Q: What are the quality control criteria for GWAS summary statistics in MR-APSS?
+**Q**: What are the quality control criteria for GWAS summary statistics in MR-APSS?
-A: MR-APSS uses the following quality control criteria to ensure the quality of data:
+**A**: MR-APSS uses the following quality control criteria to ensure the quality of data:
 (1). extract SNPs in HapMap 3 list,
 (2). remove SNPs with minor allele frequency < 0.05 (if freq\_col column is available),
 (3). remove SNPs with alleles not in (G, C, T, A),